saschazepter/hg/hgext/remotefilelog/README.md

 4. Tags are not supported in completely shallow repos.
 If you use tags in your repo you will have to specify `excludepattern=.hgtags` in your client configuration to ensure that file is downloaded.
 The include/excludepattern settings are experimental at the moment and have yet to be deployed in a production environment.

+5. Similarly, subrepositories should not be used with completely shallow repos.
+Use `excludepattern=.hgsub*` in your client configuration to ensure that the files are downloaded.

-5. A few commands will be slower. `hg log <filename>` will be much slower since it has to walk the entire commit history instead of just the filelog.
+6. A few commands will be slower. `hg log <filename>` will be much slower since it has to walk the entire commit history instead of just the filelog.
 Use `hg log -f <filename>` instead, which remains very fast.

 Contributing
 ============